 Create a Certificate Signed by a Certificate Authority

-To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your Secure Remote Access Appliance.
-You will then submit the request data to a certificate authority.
+To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your B Series Appliance, then submit the request data to a certificate authority.
 Once the signed certificate is obtained, the BeyondTrust software might need to be updated by the BeyondTrust Technical Support team.

 Obtain a Free TLS Certificate from Let's Encrypt